Latin: Antigone canadensis

 Audubon's Rowe Sanctuary has worked with conservation partners and private landowners for over 50 years to implement management actions to create more favorable river habitat conditions such as mechanical widening of the river channel, clearing of sandbars to create and maintain the wide, shallow habitat, and treatment of encroaching invasive and woody plant species with management tools like discing, prescribed fire, manual clearing, and grazing.
 Intensive management of the river channel on Audubon’s property has protected one of the largest Sandhill Crane roosts in the world, holding up to 200,000 cranes any given night in March.
 Today, over 1 million Sandhill Cranes stop in the region during their annual migration.

 Audubon has a long history of leading conservation efforts on the central Platte River, from its grassroots activism to the national strategic prioritization that guides conservation today.
 Throughout that history Audubon and Rowe Sanctuary have been at the heart of efforts involving every stakeholder on the river.
-Through its leadership role with the Platte River Recovery Implementation Program, Audubon participates in increasing in-stream flows, protecting key habitat lands, and recovering T&E species at a watershed scale.
-As a member of the Platte Valley Weed Management Area, Audubon helps address noxious and invasive species concerns in the critical reach of the river.
+Through its leadership role with the Platte River Recovery Implementation Program, Audubon participates in increasing in-stream flows, protecting key habitat lands, and recovering threatened and endangered species at a watershed scale.
+As a member of the Platte Valley Weed Management Area, Audubon helps address invasive plant species concerns in the critical reach of the river.
 Through countless projects with conservation partners and private landowners Audubon has enhanced, restored and protected habitat on the Sanctuary and throughout the entire Platte River Basin.

 Rowe Sanctuary is also fortunate to partner with Explore.org to share the magic of cranes with the world.
 Rowe's new state-of-the-art live camera features one of the most intimate and spectacular views of the sandhill crane migration that occurs along the Platte River in Nebraska.
 Since the installation of the "Crane Cam", viewers have been able to witness one of the most densely populated sandhill crane roosts in the world with 100,000-200,000 cranes at the height of migration.
 We will continue to grow our partnership with Explore.org as we develop year-round programming to help share our conservation work and the magic of the Platte River ecosystem.